Route Groups

 Step-by-step

-6. Responses: all use Write-KrTextResponse for brevity.
+6. Responses: use Write-KrTextResponse for simplicity.

 Verb strategy: Using unique verbs for the same endpoint shape lets you test multiple request data sources without conflicting route matches.
 You can change verbs to all GET if you differentiate paths instead.